The Job and Container Specifications

 The program is run as both session and process group leader.
 It will not have a

-controlling terminal unless allocate_tty
+controlling terminal unless allocate_tty is provided.

 arguments